Emily Bartlett – Editor-in-Chief

 Adae Brown – Art Submissions Editor

-Adae Brown is a third-year computer whisperer reliant on art to shelter him from the constant woes of his chosen specialization.
-Quite confusingly for him, the Dulcimer expects him to both deal with computers and make art in close proximity.
+Adae Brown is a third-year computer whisperer reliant on art to shelter them from the constant woes of their chosen specialization.
+Quite confusingly for them, the Dulcimer expects them to both deal with computers and make art in close proximity.
 Let’s see how that goes.

 Will Darragh – Digital Editor